mikaelm1/go-job-board/README.md

 # go-job-board
-A job board site built for CS 340
+A job board site built for Intro to Databases class